flame-engine/flame/docs/bgm.md

 # Looping Background Music

-The `Bgm` class with the management of looping background music tracks with regards to application (or game) lifecycle state changes.
+With the `Bgm` class you can manage looping of background music tracks with regards to application (or game) lifecycle state changes.

 When the application is paused, terminated, or sent to background, `Bgm` will automatically pause the currently playing music track.
 Similarly, when the application is resumed, `Bgm` will resume the background music.
 Manual pause and resume is also supported.